valendono/TCL-Eggdrop/README.md

 Greetz to #1stlink @ DALNET, awesome family beyond awesomeness!

-Allnetwork IRC Server (irc.allnetwork.org) staff and users
+AyoChat IRC Server (irc.ayochat.or.id) staff and users

 And the ancient channel #Gembels @ DALNET